-7 Household Products That Will Clean Your Hot Tub
+7 Household Products to Clean Your Hot Tub

 There is nothing more disgusting than a dirty hot tub, in my opinion.
 Also, it’s not safe to soak in a hot tub that hasn’t been cleaned or properly treated.